onramper/validator/README.md

 # Onramper Validator

-To valudate frontend and backend gateway data
+To validate frontend and backend gateway data